FAQ

 +

-No. Government and EU scholarships do weight GPA — those are competitive.
-But need-based aid, foundation scholarships, and regional grants weight other factors (community work, professional experience, social impact, financial need).
-We find the ones where your profile actually competes.
+No. Government and EU scholarships do weight GPA, but need-based aid, foundation scholarships and regional grants weight other factors: community work, professional experience, social impact, financial need.

 Can I get fully funded studies in Europe?